kevanlee/dunk/ai-strategy-notes.md

 ### What is "AI" in a card game?
 Think of AI as a set of rules that tell the computer how to make decisions.
 Instead of randomly picking cards, we give the computer strategies that good human players use.

-### Trick-taking games (like Dunk)
+### Dunk rules (see README.md)
 - Players take turns playing cards
-- The highest card wins the "trick"
+- The highest card wins the "trick".
+Card rank is 1, 14, 13, 12, ...
-- Trump cards (including Dunk cards) are special and can beat regular cards
 - Players must "follow suit" (play the same suit as the first card) if they can
+- Exception: A power suit card beats other cards that are played in the trick
+- The Dunk card is valued at 10.5 and takes on the claimed power suit of the round

 ### Hand strength
 How good your cards are.
 We calculate this by looking at:
-- High-value cards (Aces, Kings, etc.)
+- High-value cards (1s, 14s, 13s, etc.)
 - Long suits (having many cards of the same suit)
-- Trump cards (including Dunk cards)
 - "Control" cards (highest card of a suit)
 - "Voids" (not having any cards of a suit - can be good for trumping)